Homes For Sale In Brentwood Historic District

 - Original, colored ceramic tile in the bathrooms and kitchens

-- Built-ins of all designs and sizes
+- Built-ins of all designs and sizes and quite often the original kitchen cabinets

 - Floor grates